 To read the texts click on the texts: Dan 2:31-45; Lk 21:5-11

-The second warning follows the first: the disciples of Jesus must not go after these false Messiahs.
+The second warning follows the first: they must go after these false Messiahs.

 The third warning is not to be terrified when they hear of wars and insurrections, because they are part of God’s plan in bringing about the kingdom and must out of necessity happen before the final coming.